ibm-bluemix-mobile-services/bms-clientsdk-javascript-webpush/README.md

 >**Note**: If `userId` is provided, the client secret value must be provided.

-### Un-registering from notifications
+### Unregistering from notifications

-- To un-register from receiving notifications, add the following `unRegisterDevice()` method:
+- To unregister from receiving notifications, add the following `unRegisterDevice()` method:
 	```
 	bmsPush.unRegisterDevice(function(response) {
 	alert(response.response)
 	}
 	```

-- To un-register the device from `UserId` based registration, you have to call the registration method.
+- To unregister the device from `UserId` based registration, you have to call the registration method.
 See the `Register without userId option` in [Register for notifications](#registering-web-application).

 ## Push Notifications service tags